 The Qualified Joint Venture and Same-sex Spouses

 Same-sex married couples who own qualified partnership businesses may be able to qualify for Qualified Joint Venture status.
 The federal law gives these married couples the same QJV status as married couples, but state laws may vary in allowing this qualification. .

 Details on How the Qualified Joint Venture Works

-- To qualify, the spouses must share the items of income, gain, loss, deduction, and credit in accordance with each spouse's interest in the business.
+To qualify, the spouses must share the items of income, gain, loss, deduction, and credit for each spouse's interest in the business.

-- The spouses must be the only partners and both spouses must materially participate in the business.
-The respective shares in the business are determined by the partnership agreement.
+The spouses must be the only partners and both spouses must materially participate in the business (neither can be just a passive investor).

 An Example of How a QJV Works

-Other Tax Considerations in the Qualified Joint Venture
+Other Tax and Legal Issues in the Qualified Joint Venture

 Employment Taxes.
 One of the spouses must be designated to be responsible for reporting and paying employment taxes, including income tax withholding, FICA taxes (Social Security and Medicare), and unemployment taxes, Note that this is a personal responsibility, and failure to pay these taxes can result in individual liability.